Rashmi-Kumari123/react-funda/README.md

 - Like if I am hovering on login, it should redirect to login page

 ### How to handle form in react
-Learned how to use handleChange and handleSubmit while filling login form
+Learned how to use handleChange and handleSubmit while filling login form. one option is create separate state for each field but other option is just use single state.

 ### Application Entry Point